Are you a Community member affected by COVID-19? Need Food, Housing Transportation?

 Santa Fe County, the Pueblos of Nambe, Pojoaque, San Ildefonso and Tesuque, the State of New Mexico, the United States, and the City of Santa Fe (“Settling Parties”) entered into a Settlement Agreement, which was approved and adopted by the Federal Court in 2016.
-The Agreement primarily concerns the water rights of the four Pueblos in the Aamodt adjudication within the Nambe-Pojoaque-Tesuque basin, but it also makes certain beneficial concessions regarding non-Pueblo water rights.
+The final judgment and decree was filed on July 14, 2017.
+The Agreement primarily concerns the water rights of the four Pueblos in the Aamodt adjudication within the Nambé-Pojoaque-Tesuque basin, but it also makes certain beneficial concessions regarding non-Pueblo water rights.
 The goal of the Settlement Agreement is to resolve the Pueblos’ water rights claims while preserving existing non-Pueblo water uses.
 This goal is achieved, in part, by bringing more water into the Pojoaque Basin through the construction of a regional water system for both Pueblo and non-Pueblo water users.
-Approximately 60% of the cost of constructing the system will be paid by the federal government, 28% by the State, and the rest will be paid by the County.

 Between December 2013 and March 2016, the Court allowed a period for objections to the Settlement.
 It entered its decision on March 21, 2016, overruling all objections, approving the Settlement Agreement, and incorporating it into a partial final decree.
 Acceptance of the Settlement Agreement by the federal court avoids adjudicating the Pueblos’ water rights through protracted and expensive litigation, protects less senior water rights that comply with the Settlement, and enables the construction and access to a regional water system that will bring new water into the basin.